cdl-geneseo/geneseo-dictionary/U/Upstate.md

 # Upstate

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Upstate

 Created by  Unknown User (kmh28), last modified on Nov 24, 2008

 (noun) Used to refer to any area in New York that is not New York City or Long Island.